anton-k/csound-live-sampler/README.md

 The `modifiers` is a section for modifier keys.
 If we press modifier key than we can choose different type of parameter.
 An example for the modifier:

+With `keys`  we can give a readable name to a MIDI controll id.
+So we can refer to it not by integer but by a name.

 ```yaml
 modifiers: